apssouza22/smart-drone/README.md

 ## Install dependencies
-We provide the requirements.txt file with the required Python dependencies but OpenCV and FFMPEG is tricky to install, and you should check on the internet how to install it properly
+We provide the requirements.txt file with the required Python dependencies but OpenCV and FFMPEG is tricky to install, and you should check on the internet how to install those properly

 ```pip install -r requirements.txt```